 As an open-source project, no one except for you is responsible for your actions or your use of the information found on this website or of the code.

 As can be seen from the code, no private keys are generated.
-Once an ITO is initialized by linking its two contracts together, the creator has the same rights and authority as everyone else.
+Once a Wapp is initialized by linking its two contracts together, the creator has the same rights and authority as everyone else.

 The software and information is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 This software and information is for educational purposes only and is not intended to be used in any environment, production or otherwise..